calvinlamk/Activating-Amplifiers/README.md

 The repository here contains example codes for the above manuscript.

 I have included the file:
-NP_TempTemp which is the code for the Ncad Pcad structure with temporarily amplified gray cells (Ncad) and temporarily amplified orange cells (Pcad).
+NPS_TempTemp which is the code for the Ncad Pcad structure with temporarily amplified gray cells (Ncad) and temporarily amplified orange cells (Pcad).
+S denotes ~30 of each cells as the initial condtion.
-Parameters can be changed to model the other tested structures in this study by following the changes made in the Supplementary Table provided with the manuscript.
+Parameters can be changed to model the other tested structures in this study.
+Follow the changes made in the Supplementary Table provided with the manuscript.
 For example, to obtain the E-cadherin based structures change the adhesion to the E-cadherin parameters and the circuit equations as desired.
 I have also included a "Multipole Demo" file that has unecessary comments and unused parameters removed as a template.